Mert-Guenduez/E-Portfolio-Unity/Tutorial/tutorial.md

 The tiles will not fill out each grid unit.
 To change this, select the tileset-sliced in the Environment folder, and edit the "Pixels Per Unit" setting to 16, then reimport the tiles.

 ## 5. Add an Item
 In the Project view, go to SunnyLand -> artwork -> Sprites -> Items -> Cherry.
 You will find 7 different pictures of cherries, which make up an animation together.
 Select all of them at the same time (to select all, select the first, then select the last with Shift+click), then drag it into the scene view.
 In the explorer that shows up, name your animation cherry.anim and save it.
 Place your cherry whereever you want, and click on the play button.
-In the Game view you can now see that the cherry has an animation.
+In the game view you can now see that the cherry has an animation.
 Don't forget to go out of the game view by pressing the button again before continuing.
 As an example, the level I have designed looks like this:
 ![Level](https://raw.githubusercontent.com/Mert-Guenduez/E-Portfolio-Unity/master/Tutorial/images/Example.PNG)
 ## 6. Add physics